Homemade Golden Milk Spice Mix

 - 1 teaspoon black pepper

-- Add turmeric, ginger powder, coconut powder, vanilla powder, cardamom, nutmeg, and black pepper to a large bowl.
+- To make spice blend: Add turmeric, ginger powder, coconut powder, vanilla powder, cardamom, nutmeg, and black pepper to a large bowl.
 Mix with a whisk or wooden spoon until well combined.

 - To make golden milk: add 1-2 tablespoons to your favorite milk and stir to combine.
 Alternatively, this golden milk mix can be used on vegetables, in soups and stews, on meats, and even in baked goods.